 UIM Union Internationale Motonautique ABP Aquabike Promotion A.B.
 Aquabike Aftermarket A replacement or replica part replacing or used in addition to the OEM part.
 Aftermarket parts must provide the same function as their OEM counterparts.
 Bond Flange The bond flange is the overlapping/mating section where the deck (upper) and the hull (lower) portions are joined.
 Course Marshall Helps the Race Director control the race and assists stopped pilots on the course.
-Most often is positioned on the course perimeter riding an Aquabike.
+Most often is positioned inside the course perimeter riding an Aquabike.
 Deck The upper structural body of the Aquabike located above (and including) the upper bond flange.
-Fuel Injection A means of forcing gasoline into a cylinder other than a carburettor.
+Fuel Injection A means of forcing gasoline into a cylinder other than a carburetor.
 Any unit that does not depend on the engines vacuum to draw fuel into the engine will be considered a fuel injection unit.
 HIN Hull Identification Number.
 A unique serial number generated by the manufacturer and affixed to each Aquabike.
 Hull The lower structural body of the Aquabike located below (and including) the lower bond flange.
 I.R.C.
-International Race Committee Moto When the number of entries is less than or equal to the maximum number of Aquabikes allowed on the course at one time, there is no qualifying and the moto system is in effect.
+International Race Committee Moto The moto is one of the races that composes the event.
+When the number of entries is less than or equal to the maximum number of Aquabikes allowed on the course at one time, there is no qualifying and the moto system is in effect.
 The moto system uses results of two or more separate races to mathematically determine overall results.
 N.A.
 National Authority (recognised by the UIM as the country's sole authority for Aquabike racing).
 OEM Original Equipment Manufacturer.
 OEM parts are defined as those that were installed on each model of Aquabike at the time of manufacture.
 O.O.D.
 Officer Of the Day PFD Personal Flotation Device.
 A device used to keep pilots afloat.
 R.C.
 Race Committee R.D.
-Race Director Pilot Competitor Sponson Added vertical surface on the hull abaft the beam designed to maintain the direction of the bike in the turns.
+Race Director Rider Competitor Rear Sponson Added vertical surface on the hull abaft the beam designed to maintain the direction of the bike in the turns.
+Front Sponson Added vertical surface with some horizontal build to the front 1/3 of the aquabike hull designed to improve turning grip and increase buoyancy of the bow.
 Starting Area The place near the starting line where Aquabikes and pilots wait for their scheduled race.
 Starting Line A straight boundary, either real or imaginary, that denotes the beginning point of the race.
+Hole Shot buoy The first marker buoy(s) of the starting chute